duguyue100/transpike/README.md

    + For the bigger picture, not all ConvNets are for Object recognition, and not all ConvNets are only having simple convolution and polling method.
 Dealing with that should be interesting.
    + This technique doesn't really reduce the amount of data and space used.
 I would be interested to see how this can be a real energy saving plan (notice all data flow is still in float numbers)
    + Setting this modified network up with a huge dataset like ImageNet should be interesting.

++ On methodology and general concerns

+   + Danny's code put ReLU after every convolution layers and polling layer.
+However the typical way of doing so is somehow glue convolution layer and polling layer as one, and it behaves exactly the same.
+So in this sense, polling should be as a subroutine to provide output of a layer instead of a particular spiking layer.

 ## Contacts